risuorg/risu/doc/README.md

 Citellus tests should conform to the following standards:

 - The test script must be executable.
-Citellus will ignore tests for which it does not have execute permission.
+Citellus will ignore tests for which it does not have execute permission (and report CI errors if there's a file which has not +x set in the plugins folder)

 - The test should return one of the following error codes to indicate the test result: